skippyr/chinatown/README.md

 ![](./images/preview.png)

 In the preview, the Chinatown theme was used in the Kitty terminal with the [Flamerial theme](https://github.com/skippyr/flamerial).
-Font used was Fira Code Nerd Font.
+Font used was Fira Code Medium Nerd Font.

 The colors used in the theme may vary in your setup, as it depends on the terminal emulator's theme you are using.